-- 3.1.
-The technology involved in the application must be CUHK-related. - 3.2.
-The applicant must be a company already registered under the Companies Ordinance for no more than 24 months before the date specified by ITC2.
-The 24-month eligibility requirement does not apply to a start-up which is recommended for the TSSSU funding for the second or the third year. - 3.3.
-The number of members of the Company must be at least two and can include CUHK alumni and individuals external to the CUHK community.
-Active members of CUHK (current full-time students, professors, or alumni graduated within the last 36 months (the 36 months eligibility requirement for alumni does not apply to the Company which applies for the second or the third year of funding)) should be the effective majority of shareholders of the Company3. - 3.4.
-A Start-up team may have any mix of the following CUHK members: - (a) Undergraduates/graduates/postgraduates; - (b) Professor(s) to serve as consultant(s), providing technical expertise and direction of the R&D work; and/or
+- 3.2.
+The creative ideas, innovations, technologies, products or services (collectively the "IPs") proposed in the application shall be originated from the applicants.
+Should the proposed IPs belong to other third parties (including but not limited to CUHK), the inventors of the IPs must be named in the application form.
+The applicant(s) shall also obtain documented approval/ agreement from the inventors for the use of such IPs in the applications.
+The Vetting Panel reserves the right to disqualify any applications that, in its sole judgement, violate the rules and principles of the Scheme. - 3.3.
+The technology involved in the application must reach the required Technology Readiness Level (TRL).
+Physical Science and Engineering technology must reach TRL 4 or above and HealthCare technology must reach TRL 3 or above. - 3.4.
+The applicant under TSSSU-O must be a company already registered under the Companies Ordinance for no more than two years before the date specified by ITC.
+For the applicant under TSSSU+, it must be a company already registered under the Companies Ordinance for no more than seven years before the date specified by ITC.
+Either the two-year or seven-year eligibility requirement does not apply to a start-up which is recommended for the TSSSU funding for the second or the third year. - 3.5.
+For the applicant(s) under TSSSU-O. the number of members of the Company must be at least two and can include CUHK alumni and individuals external to the CUHK community.
+Active members of CUHK (current full-time students, professors, or alumni graduated within the last 36 months (the 36 months eligibility requirement for alumni does not apply to the Company which applies for the second or the third year of funding) should be the effective majority of shareholders of the Company.
+For the applicant(s) under TSSSU+, CUHK reserves the final decision right on the effective majority of shareholders for the CUHK active members.
+Such decision will be made on a case-by-case basis and the decision of the Vetting Panel is final and conclusive. - 3.6.
+A Start-up team may have any mix of the following CUHK members: - (a) Undergraduates/graduates/postgraduates;

-2 The relevant date for the 2021-22 Government Financial Year is 1 February 2021.
+&lt;sup>3 The relevant date for the 2024-25 Government Financial Year is 1 February 2024.

-3 Effective majority of shareholders are shareholders who have direct or indirect holding of the company's shares for more than 50%.
+&lt;sup>4 Effective majority of shareholders are shareholders who have direct or indirect holding of the company's shares for more than 50%.